ytsaurus/ytsaurus/yt/go/ytprof/README.md

 ## <a name="s-API"></a> API

+Here is a [link](https://nanny.yandex-team.ru/ui/#/services/catalog/yt_ytprof) to the nanny service.

 ### HTTP Requsts

 * `/ytpfof/api/get`: get profile by ProfileID in the format of guid (type GET)